 —Chief medical officer, health plan

-Health equity strategies that address multiple dimensions can be most effective and when every leader within the organization understands their role and takes action to achieve health equity.
+Health equity strategies that address multiple dimensions can be most effective and when every leader within the organisation understands their role and takes action to achieve health equity.
 Leaders should consider the following questions across the following four dimensions:

 • Offerings: How can our products and/or services more effectively meet the needs of our patient population across demographic groups?